massimocaprinali/cloud-foundry-public/autoscaling.md

    * Select a **Time Zone** in which a schedule will take place.
    * Define either **Recurring schedules**  which execute periodically, or **Specific schedules** that take effect only once during specific time periods.

-   _Note_: During these scheduled time periods, all dynamic scaling rules are still effective.
+   During these scheduled time periods, all dynamic scaling rules are still effective.
+   {: note}

 You can also import a policy file in JSON through **Import From JSON**.
 Refer to [policy specification][autoscaler_user_guide] for the details of JSON format of autoscaling policy.
 This function is particularly helpful when you [migrate from the legacy Auto-scaling service][migrate_guide].